Communication as Voting

+That is, the mediator recommends the proposal if and only if at least $\TT_N$ senders report $g$.
+Suppose the receiver follows the mediator's recommendation.
+Then the cutoff mechanism $\TT_N$ is incentive compatible: given truthful reporting by all other senders, sender $i$ maximizes his expected payoff by reporting truthfully.
+Note that the cutoff mechanism $\TT_N$ maximizes the senders' expected payoff over all mechanisms contingent on the realized tally $T'$.
+As $N\to\infty$, the law of large numbers implies that the realized tally $T'$ reveals the state.
+Hence, the cutoff mechanism $\TT_N$ asymptotically implements the senders' first best, which coincides with the receiver's first best.
+Thus, for all sufficiently large $N$, the receiver is willing to follow the recommendation, and the cutoff mechanism is therefore feasible.

-Furthermore, the receiver can reach her first best by adopting a simple binary voting mechanism (approve or reject the proposal) and committing to any qualified majority rule (selecting the proposal whenever the approval share exceeds some arbitrarily chosen interior cutoff).
-This observation is an immediate consequence of the modern Condorcet jury theorem \citep[e.g.,][]{ladha1992condorcet,feddersen1997voting,feddersen1998convicting}.
+More generally, under any qualified-majority rule, the mediator can approach the common first-best by using a simple binary voting mechanism.
+Each sender approves or rejects the proposal, and the mediator recommends the proposal whenever the approval share exceeds a fixed interior cutoff.
+This follows directly from the modern Condorcet jury theorem \citep[e.g.,][]{feddersen1997voting,feddersen1998convicting}.